Conference Papers

 Abstract:

 Direct evaporative cooling (DEC) is one of the most commonly used cooling systems in many parts of the world with mainly hot and dry climatic conditions.
 Various simulation-based studies have been conducted to explore the potential of direct evaporative cooling in buildings.
-However, current dynamic thermal simulation tools use a simplified on/off
+However, current dynamic thermal simulation tools use a simplified on/off control approach and do not allow modelling of situations where advanced algorithms are used in controlling DEC units.

 Keyword:

-Presented at: The 16th International Conference of IBPSA, Rome, Italy
+Presented at: Building Simulation 2019: 16th Conference of IBPSA.
+02-04 September 2019, Rome, Italy +

 Authors: Shoumik Desai, Rajan Rawal